unbindapp/railpack/docs/src/content/docs/languages/python.md

 - Installs project dependencies using your preferred package manager
 - Configures the Python environment for production

+The start command is determined by:

+1. Framework specific start command (see below)
-The start command is the `main.py` file in the root directory.
+2. `main.py` file in the root directory

 ### Package Managers